rbonvall/nq/README.md

 More features to come.

-All searchs start from the current directory and are case insensitive.
+All searches start from the current directory and are case insensitive.

 Author